 But what do all those weird terms mean?
 What is a crown angle?
 And what does a diamonds' table or culet size have to do with anything?
 Let’s start at the beginning by learning what each part of a diamond is called and the rest will unfold as we go.

 The modern round brilliant cut diamond has 58 facets separated into four basic sections:

 The top portion or upper half of the diamond is called the Crown.
-Which consists of a large octagonal facet known as the Table.
+That consists of a large octagonal facet known as the Table.

 As you can see, the table facet is surrounded by eight triangular shaped Star Facets.
 The star facets point outward towards the girdle edge of the diamond.

 There are eight kite-shaped Bezel Facets radiate out from the table corners to the girdle edge.
-Which extended outward from sixteen triangular-shaped Upper Girdle Facets.
+Those extend outward from sixteen triangular-shaped Upper Girdle Facets.
 Notice the arrangement of the crown facets and how the majority of them appear in pairs.